m00nlight/m00nlight.github.io/_posts/2016-09-22-nonogram-prolog-clpb-solution.md

 false.
 ```

-Now we can biuld the constraints construction of the problem.
+Now we can build the constraints construction of the problem.
 The following
 code will change one row or column's constraint to the regular expression
 form.